I am a Designer Maker working with CNC machining and ceramics.

-As part of my inter-disciplinary practice, current works are wall-mounted sculptures and depictions of landscapes created using different materials with additional moving image, static visual art, photography.
+As part of his inter-disciplinary practice, current works are wall-mounted sculptures and depictions of landscapes created using different materials with additional moving image, static visual art, photography.
 These pieces are inspired by the photography of different locations found online and discovered.
-I am interested in discovering new methods of production and incorporating them into my process.

 I'm James and I help art galleries and museums take care of the collections.